sirisian/ecmascript-types/primitivemetadata.md

 	// Optional: map a value onto the representation this constraint requires, such as rounding a decimal to a fixed scale.
 Applied at assignment, argument, and return boundaries after `subtype` passes and after any `conversionFactor` scaling, so intermediate results within an expression keep full precision. quantize?(value: any, constraint: T): any;

+	// Optional: what two constraints have in common, for `A & B`.
+	// Returns a constraint satisfied by exactly the values satisfying both; `null`
+	// where the meta type can PROVE nothing satisfies both; and `undefined` where
+	// it cannot decide - a pattern-constrained meta type cannot generally tell
+	// whether two patterns share a string, and must be able to say so without
+	// claiming emptiness.
+Declaring no `meet` at all means the same as `undefined`.
+	//
+	// A returned constraint IS the type: `uint8.<{bounds: 1..=10}> &
+	// uint8.<{bounds: 5..=20}>` becomes `uint8.<{bounds: 5..=10}>`, and the two
+	// spellings are one type object.
+A `null` is a type error at the `&`. meet?(a: T, b: T): T | null | undefined;

 	// Optional: human-readable description for error messages. describe?(constraint: T): string;
 }